ta4j/ta4j-wiki/Forecast-Indicators.md

 - `quantiles()`: configured quantile probabilities to values.
 - `quantile(probability)`: one configured quantile value.

-Only request quantile projections that were configured on `MonteCarloReturnProjectionIndicator.Builder`.
-For example, `priceForecast.quantile(0.05)` returns useful values only if `0.05` was included in `quantiles(...)`.
+Only request quantile projections that were configured on the underlying Monte Carlo projection.
+For example, `priceForecast.quantile(0.05)` works with the default quantile set, while advanced return-projection builders must include any non-default probabilities in `quantiles(...)`.

 ## Point Projection Indicators